Daiz/htmls/README.md

 ## Usage

-Usage of htmls is quite straightforward:
+Usage of HTMLS is quite straightforward.
+You load the module, you call it with a template string and it spits out a function that you can then use to render said template with any given data.
+Like so:

 ```javascript
 // JavaScript